leahghartman/leahghartman.github.io/_posts/2024-03-12-particle-in-cell.md

 mermaid: true
 ---

-Over the past, around a year, I've been working in the field of Plasma Wakefield Acceleration.
-A large part of this field has a need for efficient codes which can simulate the physics behind these new accelerator systems, which are based on plasmas rather than conventional metallic RF (radio-frequency) accelerators.
+Over the past, around a year now, I've been working in the field of Plasma Wakefield Acceleration.
+This field relies heavily on efficient codes that can simulate the physics behind these new accelerator systems, which are based on plasmas rather than conventional metallic RF (radio-frequency) accelerators.

-## Basics of a PIC Code
+This is just my journey through creating my own, small, particle-in-cell (PIC) code for simulating simple situations.
+I am by no means an expert, this is simply what I have learned along the way.
+With that, let's get started :D!

-Something here...
+## Why Attempting to Do Plasma Physics Via Simulation _Makes Sense_

-## Important Theory
+At first glance, a

-Quisque egestas convallis ipsum, ut sollicitudin risus tincidunt a.
-Maecenas interdum malesuada egestas.
-Duis consectetur porta risus, sit amet vulputate urna facilisis ac.
-Phasellus semper dui non purus ultrices sodales.
-Aliquam ante lorem, ornare a feugiat ac, finibus nec mauris.
-Vivamus ut tristique nisi.
-Sed vel leo vulputate, efficitur risus non, posuere mi.
-Nullam tincidunt bibendum rutrum.
-Proin commodo ornare sapien.
-Vivamus interdum diam sed sapien blandit, sit amet aliquam risus mattis.
-Nullam arcu turpis, mollis quis laoreet at, placerat id nibh.
-Suspendisse venenatis eros eros.
+## Important Theory (Physics)

-The mathematics powered by [**MathJax**](https://www.mathjax.org/):
+Unfortunately, there is some important math and physics theory that we need to know in order to create a PIC code (I know, I know, I just want to code as well, but we'll get to the fun part later).
+This isn't necessarily *hard*, and if you have any experience with physics at the undergraduate level, all of this should be understandable.
+Therefore, I'm going to go over it somewhat quickly.

 $$
 \begin{equation}